caiolopssants/ArrayLib/README.md

 # ArrayLib
-Process working with values, arrays and jagged array for algebric operations
+Library to creat and manage values, arrays and jagged arrays, applying into algebric operations.

 # Class ArrayLib
 This class contains some tools to build and manage a array or jagged array